andreypopp/react-app-controller/README.md

 Now `controller` is fully functional, it listens to `popstate` event and react accordingly.

-There are also few useful methods — `.navigate()` and `.navigateQuery()`:
+There are also few useful methods to trigger transition to a different route.

-    // .navigate(url) can be used to navigate to a specified URL controller.navigate('/about');
+Method `.navigate(url)` can be used to navigate to a specified URL:

+    controller.navigate('/about');

-    // .navigateQuery(obj) can be used to update query string values controller.navigateQuery({search: 'term'});
+Another method `.navigateQuery(obj)` can be used to update just the current query string values:

+    controller.navigateQuery({search: 'term'});

-Both these methods also call `window.pushState` so browser location will be updated accordingly.
+Both these methods call `window.pushState(..)` internally so browser location will be updated accordingly.

 ## Server side usage

-The same controller can be used to pre-generate UI markup on server:
+The same controller can be used to pre-generate UI markup on a server:

     var createController = require('react-app-controller');